kyma-incubator/milv/README.md

 ### Command line parameters

-- Checks all links, without matching `github.com` in all external links and without checking `vendor` directory in project.
+Use this command to check all links except for the `vendor` directory in the project and external links containing the `github.com` address.

 ```bash
 milv -files-to-ignore="vendor" -external-links-to-ignore="github.com"
 ```

-- Checks all links only in `./README.md` and `./foo/bar.md` files:
+Use this command to check all links in the `./README.md` and `./foo/bar.md` files:

 ```bash
 milv ./README.md ./foo/bar.md
 ```

-### Configuration file
+### Basic configuration file

-#### Basic example
-If your tree of your project look like this:
+Your project file structure should look as follows:

 ```
 ├── README.md